 Convertible notes tend to be longer and more complicated than SAFE notes, with more terms, provisions, and contingencies for both parties to work out.
 This is one of the primary reasons SAFE notes were invented as an alternative and why they’ve become increasingly popular among founders and investors in recent years.

 For more about the differences between SAFE notes and convertible notes, read our article here.

 SAFE notes provide several advantages when financing your startup in its early stages.
 They offer considerable flexibility, allowing you to use the funds without any immediate obligation to your investors until you start raising capital more actively.
 Additionally, there is no set deadline for fundraising, unlike with convertible notes.

 However, employing SAFE notes also has its drawbacks.
-The apparent simplicity of SAFE notes may lead founders to overlook potential hidden risks, as they focus on the immediate financial benefits at hand.
-It is essential for entrepreneurs to understand the potential risks to using SAFE notes.
+The apparent simplicity of SAFE notes may lead founders to overlook potential hidden risks as they focus on the immediate financial benefits at hand.
+It is essential for entrepreneurs to understand the potential risks of using SAFE notes.

 SAFE Notes Can Put Overly Optimistic Founders in a Bind

 SAFE notes can lead to an incorrect view of your company’s value in a future equity round.
 In particular, a founder may think that the valuation cap contained in the SAFE note represents the potential future floor for an equity round.
 This may lead them to base their valuation projections for their company on this number.

 The Trouble With Valuation Caps in SAFE Notes

 Whether you issue SAFE notes or convertible notes, it’s important to recognize that you and your investors have competing interests when it comes to valuation caps.
 Investors want to gauge what a company is worth, but many founders would rather not have the conversation so early in their businesses’ lifecycles.